KarstenHopp/common-build-dependencies/README.md

    * dependency of:
      * `python3`
  * `systemtap`
-   * should be part of debug tools or this module
+   * part of shared-userspace
    * dependency of:
      * `python3`
      * `ruby`
  * `libuv`
-   * should be part of shared-userspace
+   * part of shared-userspace
    * dependency of:
      * `nodejs`
  * `docbook-style-xsl`
-   * should be part of shared-userspace
+   * part of shared-userspace
    * dependency of:
      * `bind`
  * `GeoIP`